 Parade Gardens, the River Avon and The Pulteney Bridge

 Follow the shops down to Pulteney Bridge, itself a great shopping destination.
 It’s lined with unique speciality shops which disguise the view of the river below.
 Just underneath the bridge, down some stone steps, is a very cute little Thai restaurant called Thai by the Weir.
 It isn’t the most original name but it has a great view of the river and weir and does a little list of cocktails.

 Another fantastic spot for a view of the bridge is the Parade Gardens.
 Almost at river level, this small park is a nice place for a quick stroll.
 When we visited there was a sign, showing an entrance fee, but the booth was closed and nobody was asking for tickets so it may be free.

 As well as having a great view, the Parade Gardens has some lovely planting beds and a cool sundial that will make any science geek smile.

 Dinner – The Scallop Shell

 The Scallop Shell‘s reputation proceeds it.
 Everyone who has been to Bath and tried their food raves about this legendary fish and chip restaurant.
 The Scallop Shell manages to straddle the line between great fish and chips and great seafood.

-We tried two delicious oysters and a delicately cooked giant scallop.
-Plates of glistening chips and crispy battered fish were whisked past our table, leaving wafts of that familiar smell.
-Somehow, the place doesn’t smell greasy, and the decor is clean and reminiscent of a Spanish taverna, but the food is still so comforting.
+On that note, do try the shellfish.
+It is all treated kindly and full of flavour.
+Plates of glistening chips and crispy battered fish are whisked past our table, leaving wafts of that familiar smells.
+Mind you, somehow, the place doesn’t smell greasy.
+The decor is clean and reminiscent of a Spanish taverna, but the food is still so comforting.